No. 15 Auburn wins wild Iron Bowl over No. 5 Alabama

 Running back Shaun Shivers bulled his way for the decisive 11-yard touchdown on his only carry of the afternoon as No. 15 Auburn dealt a fatal blow to fifth-ranked Alabama’s playoff hopes with a 48-45 victory over the Crimson Tide on Saturday in Auburn, Ala.

-Freshman quarterback Bo Nix passed for 173 yards and a touchdown, running back JaTarvious Whitlow accounted for 114 yards rushing and 29 receiving, and kicker Anders Carlson kicked four field goals for the Tigers (9-3, 5-3 SEC).
+Freshman quarterback Bo Nix passed for 173 yards and a touchdown, running back JaTarvious Whitlow accounted for 114 yards rushing (on 16 carries) and 29 receiving (on two catches), and kicker Anders Carlson kicked four field goals for the Tigers (9-3, 5-3 SEC).

 Auburn ran out the clock after the missed field goal, thanks to a fourth-down conversion when Alabama was penalized 5 yards for a substitution infraction.

-Note: EditorsNote: Changed possessive to Bulovas’ in 2nd graf; other minor tweaks